 How to Get to Central London from the Airport

-London has six major airports: London City Airport (LCY), Gatwick Aiport (LGW), Heathrow Airport (LHR), Luton Airport (LTN), London Southend Airport (SEN), and Stansted Airport (STN).
-Central London can easily be accessed from any of them via train, underground (tube), or bus.
-Heathrow is the busiest and largest airport in London.
-It’s located about 20 miles west of central London and has a handful of options for getting into the city.
+London has six major airports: London City Airport (LCY), Gatwick Airport (LGW), Heathrow Airport (LHR), Luton Airport (LTN), London Southend Airport (SEN), and Stansted Airport (STN).
+All are well-connected to central London via train, underground (tube), or bus.
+Heathrow, the busiest and largest of the six, is located approximately 20 mi west of central London and offers several transportation options into the city.

 How Much Time Do I Need for a Layover?